smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition_05.md

    docker container rm web
    ```

-2. Validate that the web container is no longer running or present by using the -a flag as shown in this command.
-You will see that the "web" container is no longer listed.
+2. Validate that the web container is no longer running or present by using the `-a` flag as shown in this command.
+You will see that the **web** container is no longer listed.

    ```bash
    docker container ls -a
    ```

-3. Open the Dockerfile for editing using Vim and press the "i" key to go into edit mode.
+3. Open the Dockerfile for editing using Vim and press the `i` key to go into edit mode.

    ```bash
    vi Dockerfile
    <i>
    ```

-4. Locate the EXPOSE line shown below and add a line above it that sets the default value for the environment variable, as shown in the screenshot.
+4. Locate the `EXPOSE` line shown below and add a line above it that sets the default value for the environment variable, as shown in the screenshot.

    ```Dockerfile
    ENV CONTENT_API_URL http://localhost:3001